Skip to main content

 SharedTree

-The SharedTree distributed data structure (DDS), available starting with Fluid Framework 2.0, is used to store most or all of your application's shared data in a hierarchical structure.
+The SharedTree distributed data structure (DDS), available in Fluid Framework 2.0+, stores your application's shared data in a hierarchical structure.

 A SharedTree has the following characteristics:

-• It is accessed through a TreeView object that exposes all the functionality for reading and editing data within a SharedTree.
+• Data is accessed through a TreeView object that exposes all APIs for reading and editing.

-• It has a root and can have several types of internal (i.e., non-leaf) nodes and several types of leaf nodes.
+• It has a root and supports several kinds of internal (non-leaf) nodes and leaf nodes.

 • Tree Nodes: how information is stored on a SharedTree